 - The safety

 1. Charging Time

-For the vehicles possessing 100 miles battery, it would take up to 25 hours’ time to fully charge your vehicle on a level 1 charging mode with a simple electricity plug socket at your home or at work.
+For the vehicles possessing 100 miles of battery, it would take up to 25 hours to fully charge your vehicle on a level 1 charging mode with a simple electricity plug socket at your home or at work.
 Level 1 charging modes work mainly on identical output with the Homes.

-Whereas, for a level 2 charging modes, a vehicle with 100 miles battery capacity could be fully charged as early as in only 4-5 hours.
-There is a totally different scenario for Level 2 charging modes, as it requires to install a higher-output range about a 240-volt power source.
-Charging times would be greatly reduced than those of a Level 1 EV charging modes.
+Whereas, for a level 2 charging mode, a vehicle with 100 miles of battery capacity could be fully charged as early as only 4-5 hours.
+There is a totally different scenario for Level 2 charging modes, as it requires installing a higher-output range of about a 240-volt power source.
+Charging times would be greatly reduced than those of a Level 1 EV charging mode.
 There is a huge difference due to their charging voltage and capacity of storing charge.

 Check out our electric vehicle charging time calculator to determine the time you would need to charge any car with the charging station of your choice.